AyushUnleashed/object-remover/README.md

 │   └── racoon_mask.mp4        # Mask video (white areas to remove)
 └── README.md                  # This file
 ```

+## Original Repository

+This wrapper is build for [MiniMax-Remover](https://github.com/zibojia/MiniMax-Remover) project.
+The original repository contains the core implementation which is implemented as sub module here.

 ## Local Testing with Cog